Magister equitum: History

 In 82 BC, the victorious general Sulla entered Rome after defeating the Marian forces, and at his urging the interrex, Lucius Valerius Flaccus convinced the comitia to appoint Sulla dictator for the purpose of restoring order.
-Sulla had thus revived the office of dictator, and with it, the position of magister equitum.
+Sulla had thus revived the office of dictator, and with it the position of magister equitum.
 In gratitude, Sulla appointed Flaccus master of the horse, although he seems to have conducted no military activity.
 Sulla and Flaccus continued in office until laying down their authority in 79.

-On the outbreak of war between Caesar and Pompeius in 49 BC, Caesar was appointed dictator for purposes of holding the elections; no magister equitum was nominated.
-Dictator for the second time in 47, Caesar made Marcus Antonius his master of the horse, followed by Marcus Aemilius Lepidus, whom Caesar also re-appointed in February 44.
+On the outbreak of civil war between Caesar and Pompeius in 49 BC, Caesar was appointed dictator for purposes of holding the elections; no magister equitum was nominated.
+Dictator for the second time in 47, Caesar made Marcus Antonius his master of the horse, followed by Marcus Aemilius Lepidus, whom Caesar reappointed in February 44.
 Caesar designated Gnaeus Domitius Calvinus to be the next magister equitum and possibly Caesar's nephew Gaius Octavius to follow him in 42, but in March 44 the dictator was assassinated before either designate could take office.

 With the consolidation of power first under the triumvirate of Octavian, Antonius, and Lepidus, and then in the person of Octavian alone, no further dictators were appointed.
 Following Caesar's death, Antonius promulgated a law abolishing the office.
 Octavian was careful to clothe his assumption of power in a constitutional form, and although his power as Augustus in many ways exceeded that of a Roman dictator, he never assumed that title or the symbols of the office.
 His successors followed his example; even when they assumed the powers of a dictator, they never assumed the title or appointed a master of the horse.
-Thus, the ancient title of magister equitum also fell once more into abeyance.
+Thus, the ancient title of magister equitum fell once more into abeyance.